bhnord/activities/README.md

 **04/26 11:00AM - 04/27 05:00PM @ Boston Common**
 The 2025 Japan Festival Boston will once again be hosted at the historic Boston Common on Saturday, April 26th and Sunday, April 27th.
 <a href="https://www.japanfestivalboston.org/2024-festival" target="_blank">info link</a>

+### Massachusetts Craft Brewers Festival

+**04/26 01:00PM - 04/26 08:00PM @ Boston Center for the Arts, Cyclorama**
+Raise a Glass to Independence: Celebrate Craft Beer’s Past, Present, and FutureMassachusetts Craft Brewers Festival Returns April 26, 2025The year was 1933, and America was ready to raise a glass.
+<a href="https://www.massbrewersguild.org/masscraftbrewersfest" target="_blank">info link</a>

 # Sunday, April 27, 2025